basarat/demo-jest/script.md

 # Serialize objects to JSON
 > JSON (JavaScript Object Notation) is a lightweight data-interchange format.
 It is easy for humans to read and write.
 It is easy for machines to parse and generate.

-Doing JSON serialization and deserialization in JavaScript and TypeScript is super easy as it is a format essentially designed for this language.
-This lesson covers the JSON primitive provided by JavaScript runtimes
+> Doing JSON serialization and deserialization in JavaScript and TypeScript is super easy as it is a format essentially designed for this language.
+This lesson covers the JSON.stringify primitive provided by JavaScript runtimes.

 JavaScript provides a native object called JSON that provides methods for
 * parsing i.e the process of converting JSON strings to JavaScript objects.